cision/rover-ui/README.md

 For simple projects, you should be able to use [`npm link`](https://docs.npmjs.com/cli/link.html) or [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) to temporarily and invisibly load your local copy of RoverUI as a dependency in another project.
 These tools both have caveats, though.
 They may fail on peer dependencies, and their symlinking strategy can introduce bugs in monorepos with multiple workspaces.

-**Experimental**
+#### Testing in monorepos with `yalc` (experimental)

 You can use [yalc](https://github.com/whitecolor/yalc) to test a local project.
 It copies files instead of symlinking them.

 1. In the RoverUI project directory, use `yalc publish --force`.
 Using `--force` is important because it skips the publish scripts, so it won't try to connect to npm.
 2. In the target project directory, use `yalc add @cision/rover-ui --no-pure`.
-Using `--no-pure-` seems to be important if you're working in a monorepo with multiple workspaces, but _it will edit your consuming project's `package.json` file and add a `.yalc` folder and `yalc.lock`. **Don't forget to revert those changes when you're finished.**_
+Using `--no-pure-` is required if you're working in a monorepo with multiple workspaces, but _it will edit your consuming project's `package.json` file and add a `.yalc` folder and `yalc.lock`. **Don't forget to revert those changes when you're finished.**_
 3. You should be able to import RoverUI components in your target project normally now.

+Please tread carefully, and add any issues or suggestions on the [GitHub issue tracker](https://github.com/cision/rover-ui/issues).

 ## Publishing a new version

 To publish the npm package, you'll need a free account on npmjs.com, and you'll need to be added to the list of maintainers by one of the current RoverUI maintainers.

-1. Bump the `package.json`'s version _using [semver](https://semver.org/)_.
-We're currently in alpha, and probably will be for a while.
-Versions are cheap.
+1. In `package.json`, bump the `version` and `publishConfig.tag` properties _using [semver](https://semver.org/)_. `publishConfig.tag` should start with a "v", but otherwise be identical to `version`.
-2. If all tests look good (`yarn test`), submit a pull-request against the master branch through Github.
-We're using the master branch for now, but by the time we're out of alpha, we'll have a dev branch.
+2. If all tests look good (`yarn test`), submit a pull-request against the master branch through GitHub.
 3. Once you have at least one PR approval from a champion and no pending requests for changes, you can merge in to master.
 4. After merging to master, from your local machine, run `yarn release` in the root.
 You'll be prompted for the publish version, which should match the package version.

+If you don't have write access to the repo, one of the admins can do steps 3 and 4 for you.

 ## Reporting issues

-Report issues at the [Github issue tracker](https://github.com/cision/rover-ui/issues).
+Report issues at the [GitHub issue tracker](https://github.com/cision/rover-ui/issues).

 ## Champions

 The main RoverUI champions currently are:

-- Chelsea Shaw
 - Chris Garcia
 - Matthew Wells